Robert Clive: Death

-On 22 November 1774, Clive killed himself at his home on Berkeley Square in London after cutting his throat with a paper knife; he was 49.
+On 22 November 1774, at the age of 49, Clive killed himself at his home on Berkeley Square in London after cutting his throat with a paper knife.
 No inquest was carried out, and contemporary newspapers reported the death as due to an apoplectic fit or stroke.

 The cause of his death has long been the subject of controversy.
 The timing coincided with particular illness; Clive suffered severe stomach pain and gout, and had been particularly ill in previous days, seeing a doctor and taking laudanum.
 Immediately prior to his death he had withdrawn from a game of whist, saying he was suffering from violent stomach pains.
 Biographer John Watney concluded ambiguously: "He did not die from a self-inflicted wound ...
 He died as he severed his jugular with a blunt paper knife brought on by an overdose of drugs".
 More generally, whilst wealthy and active (recently having completed the Grand Tour), Clive was receiving considerable personal criticism and attack.
 William Dalrymple mentions that Clive had suffered from acute depression from an early age, and had tried to take his own life twice in his youth.
 During his Indian stint depression also troubled him.
 He was morose, and spoke little.
 Samuel Johnson wrote that Clive "had acquired his fortune by such crimes that his consciousness of them impelled him to cut his own throat".
 Clive left no suicide note.

 Due to the nature of his death, Clive was buried at night in an unmarked grave at St Margaret's Parish Church at Moreton Say, near his birthplace in Shropshire.
 After his death, a satirical cartoon in a London newspaper represented him as 'Lord Vulture', picking the bones of the Indian dead, perhaps referring to the Bengal famine.